 - Previous membership in Honors Program, or completion of Honors coursework, if available.

-The Honors Program admits students on a rolling basis starting in late March to May 1.
+The Honors Program admits students on a rolling basis starting in late Fall to about May 1.
 Students who attended the Honors Invitational will be the first to be be notified of admission to Honors.

-The Honors Program at Ferris State offers a residential option for students in dedicated Honors halls.
+The Honors Program at Ferris State offers a Live-Learn community for students in dedicated Honors halls.
 Many of the rooms in these halls are set up to be single occupancy, but there are some double occupancy rooms available.
 There is a surcharge for the cost of the single / private room which will be partially offset by the Honors Residential Life Scholarship.

 The Honors office is not qualified to discuss specifics of financial aid, but certain is willing to help where we can.
 The basics of the automatic scholarship program Ferris offers, along with the Honors Residential Life Scholarship are available on the Honors Financial Aid page.